 Like New.
 Ships in a BOX from Central Missouri!
 Like Brand NEW.
 No tears, highlighting or writing because it's never been used!
 May have minor shelf wear.
 UPS shipping for most packages, (Priority Mail for AK/HI/APO/PO Boxes).

-Add this copy of Archaeology Is a Brand!: The Meaning of Archaeology in to cart. $33.09, good condition, Sold by GreatBookPrices rated 4.0 out of 5 stars, ships from Columbia, MD, UNITED STATES, published 2007 by Routledge.
+Add this copy of Archaeology Is a Brand!: The Meaning of Archaeology in to cart. $75.05, like new condition, Sold by GreatBookPrices rated 4.0 out of 5 stars, ships from Columbia, MD, UNITED STATES, published 2007 by Routledge.

 Choose your shipping method in Checkout.
 Costs may vary based on destination.